sathishbalasubramaniyan-okta/OIEDemo/README.md

 * MFA Challenge & Verification (SMS)
 * Logout

-The sample illustrates the above functionality using both the Okta Sign in widget (https://github.com/okta/okta-signin-widget) and custom web pages that use the OIE Embedded Java SDK (https://github.com/okta/okta-idx-java)
+The sample illustrates the above functionality using both a branded Okta Sign in widget (https://github.com/okta/okta-signin-widget) and custom web pages that use the OIE Embedded Java SDK (https://github.com/okta/okta-idx-java)

 You can use this application to demonstrate these flows to a prospect or a customer that has a business partner apps use case, which requires embedded login & registration flows using either the Okta sign-in widget or custom built pages